non/kronecker/README.md

 ### Future work

-We're missing `Indexable` instances for `Map`, as well as `Countable` instances for functions with infinite ranges.
+We're missing `Indexable` instances for `Map`.

+The functions we generate are just glorified maps that are "mostly zero" everywhere else.
+There are too many functions to ever get "good" performance over large cardinalities, but we could experiment with different orderings.

+Since our indices are never negative, it's arguable we should be using a natural number type instead of `SafeLong`.
+For performance reasons I'm not eager to make this change.

 There is some work-in-progress around actually using `Countable[A]` to power property-based tests (e.g. ScalaCheck).
 This might end up being